 “So the analysis here is that SSMU members do vote,” Lee said.
 “When I first started, we really questioned whether people don’t vote because they simply didn’t know if they had to vote or not.
 This clearly shows that they do get their Simply Voting emails.
 They do know they can vote.
 It does depend on what they think is relevant.”

-The board later approved a motion allocating $180,000 CAD in four installments over four years to fund Indigenous student aid and scholarships.
+The board later approved a motion allocating $180,000 CAD, drawn from the Indigenous affairs fee, in four installments over four years to fund Indigenous student aid and scholarships.
 VP University Affairs Susan Aloudat emphasized the motion’s goal of increasing accessibility for Indigenous students seeking to study at McGill, stating that SSMU wants the application process for scholarships to be non-invasive.

 “Our mandate is to support and empower our Indigenous students,” Aloudat said.
 “We want to encourage Indigenous student enrollment.
 The idea is that McGill was supposed to increase how many Indigenous students we had, but we actually found that it’s decreasing.
 So the purpose of this award is to decrease the barriers to entry to education at McGill as much as possible for Indigenous students.”

-The board also ratified a revised 2025–26 budget previously approved by the Legislative Council, suspending the Internal Regulations of Finance, and appointed Director Simon Ngassam to the Accountability Committee.
+The board also ratified a revised 2025–26 budget previously approved by the Legislative Council, suspending a section of the Internal Regulations of Finance that required applicants to submit a report before obtaining funding.
+The board also appointed Directors Simon Ngassam and Adam Corbier to the Accountability Committee, Director Ngassam to the Governance Reform Committee, and Directors Maxime Rouhan and Annette Yu to the Nominating Committee.
 The meeting concluded with a confidential session.

 Moment of the Meeting